 Note: Some host applications provide fully automatic delay compensation throughout the entire signal path.
 UAD DelayComp is not needed at all in such hosts.
-As of this writing, hosts with fully automatic compensation include all DirectX hosts, Steinberg Nuendo 2.x/Cubase SX 2.x, and Magix Samplitude 7.x.
+As of this writing, hosts with fully automatic compensation include all DirectX hosts, Steinberg Nuendo 2.x/Cubase SX 2.x and higher, Magix Samplitude 7.x, and Apple Logic Pro 7.1.